 There are four Medallion status tiers, ranging from silver to diamond, with qualification miles ranging from 25,000 to 125,000.
 Annual spending on Delta flights also factors into the tiers, but Delta waives this requirement -- called Medallion Qualification Dollars -- for card members who spend at least $25,000 with the airline within a calendar year.
 Unfortunately, tickets paid for in miles don't count toward earning miles for Medallion status, so business travelers can't use their sign-up bonus to achieve this perk faster.
 However, if you achieve Medallion status, you can expect to earn a mileage bonus of anywhere from two additional miles per dollar (silver status) up to six additional miles per dollar (diamond status).
 That means Gold Delta SkyMiles® Business Credit Card from American Express card members who also are in the frequent flyer program earn a minimum of four miles per dollar on every Delta purchase.

 Another significant drawback is that the annual fee jumps to $95 after the first year.
 With a value of a little more than 1 cent per mile for most flights, you'd need to earn at least 9,500 miles a year or spend about $396 a month on Delta purchases to offset this fee -- a target that should be easy for business travelers to hit.

-The Gold Delta SkyMiles® Business Credit Card from American Express also doesn't offer an introductory low APR rate.
-Its APR ranges from 15.49-19.49 percent, which will eat into your rewards if you don't pay your balance off in full every month.
+The Gold Delta SkyMiles® Business Credit Card from American Express also doesn't offer an introductory low APR rate, and any interest charges will eat into your rewards if you don't pay your balance off in full every month.

 Gold Delta SkyMiles® Business Credit Card from American Express vs. Platinum Delta SkyMiles® Business Credit Card from American Express